gustonstomy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown betty hello => changes the owner of the file touch hello => creates an empty file called hello chmod 001 hello => a script that adds execute permission to the owner of the file chmod 001 001 hello => adds user and group excution permission
+chown betty hello => changes the owner of the file touch hello => creates an empty file called hello chmod 001 hello => a script that adds execute permission to the owner of the file chmod 001001 hello => adds user and group excution permission chmod 001001001 hello => adds execution permission to all